 - Increasing record inspections – business record inspections are up 60 per cent over the last 12 months;

 - Introduce tax amnesties for specific sectors – since the 2010 spending review, HMRC has launched 40 specialist taskforces aimed at extensive investigation into businesses and individuals, which have raised over 60m; and

 - Recruiting 2,500 new compliance officers.

 Our own experience at Harbour Key shows that HMRC is being smarter in its use of IT systems, which cross check information they hold against other Government agencies and third party sourced information.
 For example, HMRC receives details of all interest paid on UK bank and building society accounts in the UK, which it is now able to check automatically against interest figures declared on tax returns.
 In a case we came across, a client had forgotten about one particular account and had therefore not declared a small amount of interest; HMRC picked up this omission from third party records and a general enquiry into the organisations affairs ensued.

-Dual business/private expenditure; for example, car use or telephone landline use, where the Inspector challenges the basis on which the business and personal use split has been calculated;
+- Dual business/private expenditure; for example, car use or telephone landline use, where the Inspector challenges the basis on which the business and personal use split has been calculated;

 - Poor expense claim details and review processes;

 - Valuation of goodwill if a business has been incorporated into a limited company; and

-Valuation of property on transfer to shareholders/pension funds or dividends in specie.
+- Valuation of property on transfer to shareholders/pension funds or dividends in specie.

 Any successful challenge to reduce the business element or increase a valuation means extra revenue for the Treasury.
 It may not be a great deal of revenue by itself, but will be when aggregated across all successful challenges.
 The additional tax to pay may or may not be a large sum, but even if is not, the main issue for the individual taxpayer is the time it takes and the cost in dealing with the enquiry.
 The cost of professional fees for dealing with an enquiry can be significant, as the enquiry can go back a number of years and some will take a significant amount of time and effort to settle.